09 Sep BEST HIKING BOOTS OF 2018- 2019

 Difference Between Hiking Boots and Hiking Shoes

 Hiking shoes (otherwise known as trail shoes) are gaining in interest among hikers.
 The idea is that they provide something sturdier than a sneaker shoe with better heel and arch support.
 Their soles are thicker similar to hiking boots with leather-backed fabrics that maintain lightness while still offering some of the typical benefits from hiking boots.
-The focus with hiking shoes is on comfort over sturdiness.
+The focus with best hiking shoes is on comfort over sturdiness.
 As a result, they’re lighter but less stable over rocky terrain.

 The build quality of a hiking shoe varies from brand to brand, model to model.
 It is important to verify the level of arch support, lacing and lace eyes, stitching quality, and overall build to determine whether the shoe will begin to come apart after minimal use.
 Many hiking shoes won’t stand up to prolonged use or typical use by hikers.
 They’re essentially better than tearing up a good pair of Nike on the trail, but won’t offer anything like the protection for the feet and the elements that a proper hiking boot will.